alsinuhe/codecademy-projects/README.md

 # codecademy-projects
-I create this repository to save the projects that I will do while taking the lessons from CodeAcademy
+I create this repository to save the projects that I will do while taking the lessons from Codecademy